openrobotics/osra-policies-and-procedures/open-rmf_project_charter.md

    1. A Contributor to the Project or Committer of the Project decides to become a PMC Member and contacts an existing PMC Member of the Project for mentorship, or a PMC Member of the Project identifies a Contributor or Committer who has the potential to become a PMC Member and proposes this to that person (the "Candidate").

    1. The PMC Member informs the Project Management Committee for the Project of their intention to take on the Candidate for mentorship towards being a PMC Member for the Project with responsibility for specific repositories of the Project.
-      The Project Management Committee, by discussion and a resolution, chooses to accept or reject the proposed mentorship.
+      The Project Management Committee, by discussion and a formal decision, chooses to accept or reject the proposed mentorship.

    1. The Candidate and the mentoring PMC Member ("Mentor") work together over a period of not less than one (1) calendar month and not more than six (6) calendar months, with the goal of the Candidate learning what is required in being a PMC Member, making further and more significant contributions to the Project, gaining the necessary experience to be able to perform the PMC Member and Committer roles, and demonstrating their ability to perform the roles in keeping with the policies of the Project, as specified by the Project Management Committee, the OSRA-wide project policies, as specified by the TGC, and the Policies and Procedures of the OSRA.